Yainer Diaz Player Props: Astros vs. Reds

-Yainer Diaz -- with a slugging percentage of .600 in his past 10 games, including six extra-base hits -- will be in action for the Houston Astros against the Cincinnati Reds, with Hunter Greene on the mound, on June 17 at 4:10 PM ET.
+Yainer Diaz -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Cincinnati Reds, with Luke Weaver on the mound, on June 18 at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Reds.
+He hit a home run while going 1-for-4 in his previous game against the Reds.

 Yainer Diaz Game Info & Props vs. the Reds